Give Now Honor Tree - Honor someone with a gift to the VBH Foundation.

 Glen Allen, VA 23060

 Most gifts are fully tax deductible.
-If you receive any goods or services in return for your gift, such as a golf foursome at our annual tournament, the fair market value of those items is not tax deductible.
+If you receive any goods or services in return for your gift, such as a golf foursome, the fair market value of those items may not be tax deductible.

 Contributions to the VBH Foundation are subject to IRS Code sections 501(c) (3) and 501(a) (1).